robinhickson/Unit_3_Code_Review_Registration/README.md

 Techtree FWD Project 3

-Final responsive version before validation and other checks
+All validation complete; HTML, CSS and Lighthouse (100%)